wp-plugins/intermediate-image-sizes/readme.txt

 WARNING: This plugin deletes all current thumbnails and stops Wordpress from generating new thumbnails to keep the uploads folder clean of unnecessary files.
 If you ever choose to disable this plugin, use a plugin like [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) to, well, regenerate the thumbnails.

 == Changelog ==

+= 0.3.8 =
+* Add temporary workaround for animated GIFs by redirecting to original file without cropping

 = 0.3.7 =
 * Add support for gif images.
 Still no animated gif support.